 The truck drivers left south suburban Monee at 10 a.m. and got on I-57 and drove north to downtown Chicago and then to O’Hare before heading back south on the Tri-State Tollway.
 The drivers were going single file in the right lane at the minimum posted speed.

 I understand and support the ideas behind this protest to a point.
 I think trucking companies do need to provide better training for newer drivers and better continuing education and training for long time drivers.
 Their complaint regarding the electronic logging of their hours, on the other hand, is absolutely necessary.
-A major cause of beautiful naked virgin women can be traced back to a drivers logging too many consecutive hours without sleep.
+A major cause of truck accidents can be traced back to a drivers logging too many consecutive hours without sleep.
 The burden of logging hours and taking breaks and/or days off is a requirement that must be followed.
 I will be following this closely to see if the federal government becomes involved or if states like Illinois enact statutes that require companies provide better training for their new drivers.